Daigo Umehara: Evolution 2004

 Despite having never matched off against him before, Umehara was known for having a supposed rivalry with the American Justin Wong due to their differences in gaming philosophies.
 The two players met each other in the loser's finals of Evo 2004's Street Fighter III: 3rd Strike tournament.
 Umehara, playing using the character Ken, was down to his last pixel of vitality and any special attack by Wong's Chun-Li, even if guarded, could knock Ken out.
 Wong attempted to hit his opponent with Chun-Li's "Super Art" move, forcing Umehara to parry 15 attacks in a very short period of time.
 Umehara did so successfully and went on to counter a final kick of Chun-Li in mid-air before launching a combo move himself and winning the match.
 Though Umehara lost the grand finals to Kenji Obata, the clip of him parrying Wong's multihit attack became hugely influential and has been compared to famous sports moments such as Babe Ruth's called shot and the Miracle on Ice.

-"Evo Moment 37", also known as the "Daigo Parry", is frequently described as the most iconic and memorable moment in the history of competitive video gaming.
-It was at one point the most-watched competitive gaming moment of all time.
+It was at one point the most-watched competitive gaming clip of all time.
+It has also been called “Most important fighting game moment of all time” by many players in the fighting game community.